Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the problem of Adaptive Neyman Allocation for AIPW estimators in the design-based framework.
 We have presented \ourdesign{}, an adaptive experimental design which selects treatment probabilities and linear predictors together.
-Assuming mild regularity conditions, the Neyman Regret under \ourdesign{} converges at a rate of $T^{-1/2} R^2$.
-This rate is optimal in its $T$ dependence as evidenced by our lower bound of $T^{-1/2}$.
-A central limit theorem and variance estimator facilitate the construction of asymptotically valid Wald-type confidence intervals.
+Assuming mild regularity conditions, the Neyman Regret under \ourdesign{} converges at a rate of $T^{-1/2} R$, which we have shown is minimax optimal under the regularity conditions we consider.
+A central limit theorem and a variance estimator facilitate the construction of asymptotically valid Wald-type confidence intervals.

 There are several avenues for future work.
-One of the technical questions raised by this paper is whether the dependence of $R^2$ in the Neyman Regret is necessary.
-We conjecture that the answer is yes, but establishing this would require a more refined lower bound construction.
+One direction is to study adaptive designs where the probability of treatment can depend on the observed covariates, which would likely yield further precision improvements.
 It is also an interesting direction to explore anytime valid confidence sequences in conjunction with Adaptive Neyman Allocation in the design-based setting.
 For example, it would be interesting to understand the extent to which minimizing the width of the Wald-type interval (i.e. the central goal of Adaptive Neyman Allocation) and minimizing the width of the anytime valid intervals may be similar or conflicting goals.

 \newgeometry{letterpaper,margin=1in,bottom=1in}